 I will do for you all that you request, for all the people of my town know that you are a virtuous woman.

 Like the woman in Proverbs 31, my mother was a model of vigor.
-A working wife and mom in a new age, an activist for justice in our state, a beauty with brains, courage and talent, she managed multiple jobs at one time, brimming over with ingenuity.**
+A working wife and mom in a new age, a civil rights activist in the South, a beauty with brains, courage and talent, she managed multiple jobs at one time, brimming over with ingenuity.**

 In her early years, she revered the Lord and wanted to be an evangelist.
 Although she lost focus along the way, God later fulfilled her childhood calling.
 AMTC would be born from her dream.
 I believe she re-met God at the end.
 Therein, she was a woman of value.

 Actors, models and talent for Christ, if you love God, you're a bride of Christ: 'To present her to Himself as a radiant church, without stain or wrinkle or any other blemish, but holy and blameless...
-This is a great mystery, but I speak concerning Christ and the church' (Ephesians 5:27,32).
+This is a great mystery, but I speak concerning Christ and the church' (Ephesians 5:27, 32, NIV).

 Yes, this vision is a great picture: an analogy of His passion.
 It's for the women and men He loves.
 The Lord has painted it with His Heart.